Posted by hpayne on February 27, 2012

 After eight years of rudderless, Granholm turmoil, it has been refreshing.
 GOP die-hards still call Snyder a RINO.
 He’s too squishy on Obamacare.
 He wants to build an ill-advised bridge.
 He isn’t John Engler (except in his stunning list of legislative achievements).
 Like Rodney Dangerfield, he gets no respect.
 Except from a government and business community that can finally see a light at the end of Michigan’s fiscal tunnel.

-Governor Snyder meet President Romney.buy viagra pills www.facebooklikeslrv.com
+Governor Snyder meet President Romney.generic viagra canada www.facebooklikeslrv.com